indigoabstract/appplex/README.md

-# appplex
+# app-plex

-appplex (or app plex) is a C++ minimal/didactic engine for rapid prototyping of applications/games or some other quick test code.
+app-plex is a tool for rapid prototyping any type of applications in C++.

-It's supposed to deal with the problem of accumulating tens or hundreds of tests/prototypes/small apps used for trying out ideas during a programmer's life by having them all in one place :)
+It wants to help you keep all the apps/demos you accumulate in one place and immediately deployable on any supported platform.
+No more lost or misplaced works!

+It includes a minimal 3D engine, OpenGL graphics, playing sounds and loading resources/images.
-Currently, the engine works on Windows and Android (graphics (Opengl ES 2/3), sounds, load files and png images).
+Atm, it works on Windows and Android.

+# Getting Started

-# Contact
+# Future work:

-appplex is a personal project, but in case anyone would like to use it and has some questions related to that, you cand drop me a line at indigo abstract (drop the space between the two prev words) at gmail dot com.
+- Webgl support, to run apps in the browser
+- Public apps, so you can share them (with a link), or private apps, to keep them just for yourself.